-As the sponsor, dotCoop sets eligibility policies for registration for the .coop TLD based on the criteria defined in the agreement with ICANN.
-Eligibility criteria are specified in the Registration Agreement.
+DotCooperation sets eligibility policies for registration for the .coop and .creditunion TLDs.
+Eligibility criteria are specified in the Eligibility Policy.

-How will dotCoop ensure that only eligible organizations purchase names in the .coop domain?
+How will DotCooperation ensure that only eligible organizations purchase domain names?

-DotCoop will validate that all registrants meet the eligibility criteria for .coop using information from co-operative membership organizations, from online research, from documents or contact references supplied by the .coop registrants that would prove their eligibility.
+DotCooperation will validate that all registrants meet the eligibility criteria for .coop and .creditunion using information from co-operative membership organizations, from online research, from documents or contact references supplied by the registrants that would prove their eligibility.

-Individuals cannot purchase a .coop name.
-Domain names can only be registered by an eligible organization, a cooperative in most cases.
+Individuals cannot purchase a .coop or .creditunion domain name.
+Domain names can only be registered by an eligible organization.
 However, an individual’s name can be registered and indeed there are examples of individuals in the co-operative movement who are using a theirname.coop, to blog about the co-operative movement and their contribution to it.
 Such individual name registrations can only be made by a cooperative or other eligible organization affiliated to the individual and with their permission only.
 Please contact us at firstname.lastname@example.org with any questions on eligibility for such special domains.

 What happens if my registration is determined to be ineligible?

 You will be informed of an appeals process if you feel this determination was made in error.
 You will have 30 days to initiate the appeals process.
 The names you have registered will remain in reserve until any appeals process is completed.